openid/sharedsignals/openid-caep-1_0.md

 ### Event Specific Claims {#risk-level-change-event-specific-claims}
-The following optional claims MAY be present in a Session Presented event:

-reason_admin
+risk_reason
 : REQUIRED, JSON string indicates the reason that contributed to the risk level changes by the Transmitter.
-Overall this is an OPTIONAL claim, but marked as REQUIRED for Risk Level Change to indicate reasons behind the risk level change.

 current_level
 : REQUIRED, JSON string indicates the current level of the risk for the subject.
 Value MUST be one of LOW, MEDIUM, HIGH